Hugh Fraser (actor)

 Hugh Fraser (born 23 October 1945) is an English actor, theatre director and author.
 He is best known for his portrayal of Captain Hastings in the television series Agatha Christie's Poirot opposite David Suchet as Hercule Poirot and for his role as the Duke of Wellington (replacing David Troughton) in the Sharpe television series.

-Fraser was born in Westminster but grew up in the Midlands.
+Fraser was born in Westminster, but grew up in the Midlands.
 He studied acting at the Webber Douglas Academy of Dramatic Art and the London Academy of Music and Dramatic Art.
 Fraser's first big break came after portraying Anthony Eden in the 1978 television series Edward & Mrs. Simpson, with Edward Fox, after which he was frequently cast as upper class or aristocratic characters, such as Mr Talmann in Peter Greenaway's The Draughtsman's Contract.

 Early life

 Born in Westminster in 1945, but brought up in the Midlands, Hugh Fraser studied acting at the Webber Douglas Academy of Dramatic Art and the London Academy of Music and Dramatic Art.
-As a member of folk band Telltale, Hugh co-wrote and performed the theme music for Rainbow, the ITV children's television series.
+As a member of the folk band Telltale, Hugh co-wrote and performed the theme music for Rainbow, the ITV children's television series.

 Work

 Acting

 Fraser's first big break came after portraying Anthony Eden in the 1978 television series Edward & Mrs. Simpson, with Edward Fox, after which he was frequently cast as upper class or aristocratic characters, such as Mr Talmann in Peter Greenaway's The Draughtsman's Contract.

-He has regularly appeared on film and television and is best known for his portrayals of Captain Hastings in Agatha Christie's Poirot, opposite David Suchet, and of Duke of Wellington (replacing David Troughton) in Sharpe opposite Sean Bean.
+He has regularly appeared on film and television and is best known for his portrayals of Captain Hastings in Agatha Christie's Poirot, opposite David Suchet, and of the Duke of Wellington (replacing David Troughton) in Sharpe opposite Sean Bean.

 In the 1980s, he appeared in the BBC thriller Edge of Darkness.
 Fraser can be frequently heard narrating the audiobooks of Christie's works, which are currently published by HarperCollins.

 His film credits include Curse of the Pink Panther, 101 Dalmatians and Patriot Games along with his Sharpe co-star Sean Bean.
 He has also worked in theatre, playing Claudio in Much Ado About Nothing with the Royal Shakespeare Company in 1979.
 He has guest-starred in the Doctor Who audio dramas Circular Time (2007) and Cradle of the Snake (2010), and in 2003, alongside Martin Shaw in Death in Holy Orders.

-Fraser guest starred in a Season 2 episode of the British audio comedy podcast Wooden Overcoats, which his wife, Belinda Lang, was the narrator of.
+Fraser guest starred in a Season 2 episode of the British audio comedy podcast Wooden Overcoats, for which his wife, Belinda Lang, was the narrator.